 - Academic department

 - Section status (open, waitlist, closed courses)

 - Course tags

+- Delivery mode (in-person, online, hybrid)

 - Meeting patterns (class days/times)

 Course tags are very useful to search for requirements within a major, or search for courses that satisfy a Brandeis Core requirement.
 For example, if you wanted to find courses that satisfy the Creative Arts (CA) requirement, you would type "CA" in the box and select "General Education requirements - Creative Arts."